-110 A GENERAL INTRODUCTION TO PHILOSOPHY

-C-ID PHIL 100 3 hours lecture
+110 A GENERAL INTRODUCTION TO PHILOSOPHY C-ID PHIL 100

-In this basic orientation, students will explore compare, analyze, evaluate and discuss a variety of principle questions addressed in philosophy, such as: What is the purpose of my existence?
+In this basic orientation, students will explore, compare, analyze, evaluate and discuss a variety of principle questions addressed in philosophy, such as: What is the purpose of my existence?
 Can I know anything with certainty?
 Do I really have a free will?
 Can we prove that God exists?
 Why should I be moral?
 Whose self-interest counts?, etc. Issues covered will encompass relevant philosophical perspectives from Western and other major world cultures, and include contributions of women and minority cultures to the realm of philosophy.

-115 HISTORY OF PHILOSOPHY I: ANCIENT 3 UNITS C-ID PHII 130
+115 HISTORY OF PHILOSOPHY I: ANCIENT

+C-ID PHIL 130 3 hours lecture